YonaskT/Delivery-time-analysis-prediction/README.md

 # Delivery-time-prediction
-Delivery time on food orders can be affected by several factors and we will see what factors contributed more to an order being delivered quicker.
+Accurate food order delivery time prediction is crucial for enhancing customer satisfaction and optimizing operations.

-In order to do that it is vital for a delivery service provider to build a machine learning model that can predict food order delivery time.
+This project aims to develop a machine learning model capable of forecasting delivery times.
+By identifying and analyzing key factors influencing delivery speed, companies can improve service reliability and transparency.
+To build this predictive model, various factors were examined, including the distance between the restaurant and customer, to uncover their impact on delivery time.